Smoke Alarm Canvassing Goal:

 - NC fire departments reporting through NFRIS are eligible to apply.

-- Approved grant recipients will receive 54 alarms with option to request more.
+- Approved grant recipients will receive alarms with the option to request more, depending on inventory.

 - Recipients must submit required survey forms to be eligible to receive more alarms.